Learning to Optimize by Differentiable Programming: Differentiable Programming

 \section{Differentiable Programming}

-Differentiable programming is a paradigm that treats differentiability as a first-class abstraction, enabling complex programs, including those with control flow and data structures like neural networks, to be composed of differentiable functions and optimized end-to-end via automatic differentiation \cite{blondel2024elements, wang2018backpropagation}.
-By modeling computations as differentiable computational graphs, differentiable programming unifies programming and optimization, allowing efficient gradient and higher-order derivative computation.
-In modern machine learning, first-order differentiable programs leverage gradients, momentum, and adaptive steps for scalable nonconvex optimization, while second-order variants incorporate curvature information such as Hessians or their approximations to enhance convergence and robustness in precision-critical problems \cite{pan2024bpqp}.
-In the following sections, we present the theoretical foundations of differentiable programming and review the software and frameworks that support differentiable programming, concluding with recent implementations.
+Differentiable programming is a paradigm that treats differentiability as a first-class abstraction, enabling complex programs to be composed of differentiable functions and optimized end-to-end via automatic differentiation \cite{blondel2024elements, wang2018backpropagation}.
+By modeling computations as differentiable computation graphs, this approach unifies programming and optimization to allow for efficient gradient and higher-order derivative computation.
+Recently, Blondel et al. \cite{blondel2024elements} formalizes this unification by systematizing the design of programs including control flow, solvers, and data structures that remain fully trainable.
+Their framework integrates implicit layers, proximal mappings, and probabilistic estimators with classical optimization tools such as Fenchel-Rockafellar duality and Bregman divergences, establishing a rigorous foundation for embedding complex algorithmic procedures into neural systems.
+Consequently, modern machine learning leverages these differentiable programs through first-order methods for scalable optimization and second-order variants that incorporate curvature information, such as Hessians, to enhance convergence in precision-critical problems \cite{pan2024bpqp}.
+In the following sections, we review the theoretical foundations, software frameworks, and optimization software packages that support these implementations.